The “Do Something” Committee

 The mission and outreach initiatives of Celebration Church are led by the “Do Something” Committee.
-Their mandate is to encourage the congregation to be engaged in the mission of Jesus Christ is this community and around the world.
+Their mandate is to encourage the congregation to be engaged in the mission of Jesus Christ in a) our community and b) around the world.
 This can be done through participation in various mission initiates and by praying for these initiatives.
-The “Do Something” Committee also distributes the 5% of our general offerings which is allocated to missions.
+The “Do Something” Committee also distributes the 7% of our general offerings which is allocated to missions.

 Some of our projects and initiatives are outlined below.

 During these times we knew the need was greatest on the home front with families finding themselves jobless and in ongoing social isolation at home.
 For this reason the Do Something Committee, in 2020, decided to give donations to The Food Bank, The Salvation Army and Barrie’s Women and Children’s Crisis Center.

 Over the years Celebration Church has been committed to feeding the homeless in Barrie and so we joined forces with Rosie and others to provide both food and manpower 3 times per year – Easter, Thanksgiving and Christmas – to lay out a spread in our downtown area for those less fortunate.

 Envisage, once named the Pregnancy Resource Centre, provides support to anyone facing unplanned pregnancy or pregnancy related difficulties.
 Envisage is a non-profit, charitable organization, supported by individuals, businesses and churches in our community.

 After supporting the center for many years, our Do Something Committee recently gave additional financial assistance in order for the center to acquire ownership of their building on Sophia Street.
 Members of our congregation have also volunteered at the center on a weekly basis.